Cord Cutting Guides, News, and Reviews

-If you're a regular reader of Cordcutting.com, you know that we primarily talk about two things when it comes to watching TV without cable: “skinny bundles” and free over-the-air TV.
+If you’re a regular reader of CordCutting.com, you know we primarily talk about two things when it comes to watching TV without cable: live TV streaming “skinny bundles” and free over-the-air (OTA) TV.

-Skinny bundles get their name from the slimmed-down channel packages that they offer, which are more cost-effective than the competing ones offered by cable and satellite companies.
-But the most important difference between a skinny bundle and a cable package is that a skinny bundle streams online – kind of like Netflix, only for live TV.
+Live TV streaming services get their “skinny bundle” nickname from the slimmed-down channel packages they often (but not always) offer, which are more cost-effective than the ones offered by cable and satellite companies.
+The most important difference between a live TV streaming service and a cable package is that a live TV streaming service streams online — kind of like Netflix, only for live TV.

-Since skinny bundles live online, they can help you watch live TV without cable on all sorts of devices.
-That includes, of course, helping you stream live TV on Mac computers.
-The first handful of services we'll list below will be skinny bundles.
+Since skinny bundles live online, you can use them to watch live TV without cable on all sorts of devices, including, of course, Mac computers.
+The first few services listed below are skinny bundles.

 It may be less obvious how free over-the-air TV can help Mac users, but we’ll explain.
 We’ll also cover other streaming services that will give you access to certain live TV channels and broadcasts.
 Here’s how to watch live TV on Apple computers running MacOS.

 Stream live TV on a Mac for free with Philo

 If you want to watch live TV on the cheap, Philo is a fantastic option.
-The service's goal is to make the most affordable skinny bundle possible, and it succeeds admirably.
-The trick with Philo is that it sheds the local channels and sports-centric networks that tend to drive up the cost of cable bundles.
-Sports fans and folks who care a lot about local TV will want to look elsewhere, but the rest of us will find Philo's bundles very appealing indeed.
-You can test out Philo for free by clicking the link above.
+The service’s goal is to make the most affordable skinny bundle possible, and it succeeds admirably.
+The deal with Philo is that it mostly sheds the local channels and sports-centric networks that tend to drive up the cost of cable bundles.
+Sports fans and folks who care a lot about local TV may want to look elsewhere, but others will likely find Philo’s bundles very appealing.

 Stream live TV on a Mac for free with Hulu